 To claim this credit, you have to fill out Form 8910 and attach it to your tax return, which you can view and print in PDF format at the IRS Web site.
 Aside from federal tax incentives, it's also worth noting that state and local governments may offer tax credits or deductions for hybrid vehicles, so don't forget to check other appropriate Web sites for additional details.

-For more information about the hybrid tax credit and fuel-efficient vehicles, follow the links on the next page.
+For more information about the hybrid tax credit and fuel-efficient vehicles, follow the links below.